ncp38/cs142-f23/labs/lab10/index.md

 # CS 142 Lab 10

-For this lab, we'll be using the same randomized partners!
+For this lab, we'll be using new randomized partners!
 (Your pairing will be put up on the screen at the beginning of class.)

-## Blackjack and Programming with Object-Oriented Programming
+## Inheritance, Polymorphism, and Java

-In this lab, you'll work with functions related to playing a game of blackjack!
-When you finish, you'll have explored new elements of object-oriented programming, including enums and interfaces, as well as other standard OOP concepts.
+In this lab, you'll explore inheritance and polymorphism!
+When you finish, you'll have a better practical understanding of object-oriented programming, allowing you to use superclasses, subclasses, and reference them in particular ways to solve programming challenges.

 ### Getting started